 Brandon Industries now open!

-An 18 year long request has finally been granted with the naming of the latest industry to commence advertising their wares on my Philden Coast Railway.
+An 18 year long request has finally been granted, with the naming of the latest industry to commence advertising their wares on my Philden Beach layout.
 Brandon Industries Pty.
 Ltd. is now the major customer on my NSW North Coast inspired layout.
-And, as the sign dutifuly proclaims, they are suppliers to the seafood industry since 1997.
+And, as the sign dutifully proclaims, they are suppliers to the seafood industry since 1997.

 Here's my son helping me to exhibit my past layout at the 2005 Union Pacific Model Railway Club of Brisbane's Model Train Show.
 The irony is that he spent 2 full days running trains with his Dad on a layout whose town was named after his sister.
 All he asked in return was that I name a building after him.
 Well... the little guy is now 26 years old, and it has only taken me 18 years to come good on my promise.
 (Sorry Champ).